nariakiiwatani/ofxNNG/README.md

 });
 ```

-But ofxNNG generously do the conversion(`ofxNNG::Message -> UserType`) for you internally.
+But ofxNNG generously does the conversion(`ofxNNG::Message -> UserType`) for you internally.
 So all you need to do is;

 ```